microsoft-fevieira/RL-Basics/README.md

 This is me learning RL

 - D1 - Cliff Walking with SARSA and Q Learning
-- D2 - Using n-step TD to cross the Frozen Lake
+- D2 - Using n-step SARSA to cross the Frozen Lake